Zuber-group/CryoVesNet/README.md

 You use the same script to build your pipeline, in case you are interested in all vesicles in tomograms you can set  in all vesicles within_segmentation_region = False.
 We used object object-orientated approach to build the pipeline.
 You can use the following [script](notebooks/single_dataset_pathlib.py) to build your pipeline and run different steps of the pipeline.

-In step 10, you can use the following script to run the pipeline on pre-trained model.
+You can use the following steps to run the pipeline on pre-trained model.
 The steps are briefly explained as follows:

 0. Import the package